 Firstly, typical applications for ceramic 3D printing include, aerospace, aviation, investment casting, electronic, optical, medical and luxury markets.
 Secondly and most controversially, ceramic materials should replace many parts made of metal.
 Certainly, we believe it is likely these applications would benefit from the material properties of technical ceramics.
 In short, if you would like to discuss a project where the material properties of ceramic could help please get in touch.

 3D Matters have searched the market for the best fully functional and proven capable technologies for ceramic 3D printing.
-It is for this reason that we are proud to work with the leading manufacturers of Additive Manufacturing equipment and as a result partner with 3D Ceram and Nanoe.
+It is for this reason that we are proud to work with the leading manufacturers of Additive Manufacturing equipment.

-In conclusion, we specialise in the design, printing and post processing of head wearing materials including ceramic and metals.
+In conclusion, we specialise in the design, printing and post processing of hard-wearing materials including ceramic and metals.
 Could the materials properties of ceramic be an advantage to your next project?